 An old man with ratlike things crawling through his genitals moved to my Minneapolis apartment.
 He popped ’round a few days after my arrival and took up residence in the room beside mine.
 I knew he was coming as the girls below were told by him on signing day he’d plumb their toilets for free.
 They thought of him as odd.
 Living with a mysterious old man wasn’t what I envisioned when moving to a college neighborhood.
 I assumed he was wretched and might soon kick through my door for drug-fueled plunder.

 In my sleep he’d come dressed as an upright rat with a chest of nipples glowing red.
 From a wet hole in his lower jaw he’d remove a gristle bone laced with fur.
 The chest’s luminescence would increase as he stuck snout to scalp and lashed his excitement with the bone.
 Each piece of his dirty old fur would slink my sleeping body as claws picked its clothes.
-From his rat genitals would drop a hybrid fetus sniffing for treasure.
-The big rat would lose interest after his son caught sight of my prize possessions: a five year old microwave and the ashes of my first dog who died from rat poison.
-He’d warm the pet for a tasty meal and grow sick from what killed it, thus leaving me be.
+From his excited rat genitals would drop a hybrid fetus sniffing for treasure.
+The big rat would lose hope after his son caught sight of my prize possessions: a five year old microwave and the ashes of my first dog who died from rat poison.
+Not wanting to have come for nothing he’d warm the dead pet with seasons and salt then grow sick from what killed it.
+With that he’d say fuck it and leave me be.

 I bought three hundred miles of string and spoke via cup-phone to my parents.
 To them I related fears about this assuredly shady old rat I’d yet to meet.
 They warned me to keep my shit locked and apply doubt to all he said.
 We couldn’t figure why a sixtysomething would rent here.
 The household’s next of kin was pumped through a penis three decades after his cord was cut.